 Instructions

-• Prepare my perfect pie crust recipe and place pie dough in an 9 inch pie dish.
+• Prepare my perfect pie crust recipe and place pie dough in a deep dish pie plate.
 Refrigerate while you prepare the pecan pie filling.

-• In a large bowl mix together sugar, brown sugar, salt, corn syrup, and softened (or melted) butter.
+• In a large bowl cream together sugar, brown sugar, salt, corn syrup, and softened (or melted) butter.
 Mix in the eggs and vanilla.

 • Reserve a few pecans and stir the rest into the batter.
 Pour into unbaked pie shell.
 Add a few of the reserved pecans on top of the pie in any empty spots, to make it look pretty.
 Use a small spoon to cover them with batter.